 7. Central PA Tasting Trail

-This trail features breweries, wineries, distilleries, and a cidery — all in Centre County.
+The Central PA Tasting Trail features three breweries, four wineries, two distilleries, and two cideries — all in Centre County.
 Buy your Tasting Trail Passport to get stamped at each venue and receive a free gift at each stop!
-If you visit all 12 locations within one year, you can submit your completed passport for an exclusive Central PA Tasting Trail sweatshirt that can’t be bought anywhere else.
-For the past three years, the trail has hosted a Summer Craft Beverage Expo in Bellefonte’s picturesque Talleyrand Park.
+If you visit all 11 locations within one year, you can submit your completed passport for an exclusive Central PA Tasting Trail sweatshirt that can’t be bought anywhere else.

 8. Butler County Beer Circuit

-You don’t have to travel far for refreshing beers and distinctive menu items—plug into something new on the Butler County Beer Circuit.
+You don’t have to travel far for refreshing beers and distinctive menu items — plug into something new on the Butler County Beer Circuit.
 Each brew pub on the circuit offers a variety of unique and local craft beers year-round.
-Those who visit all the breweries will receive a commemorative glass mug as well as a certificate for a free beer from one of their pubs.
-Participating breweries collaborated on a Butler County Beer — Butler County Barley Wine 2019 slated to be ready by the end of 2018 — that will be available only to those who complete the Beer Circuit and will be available for a limited time at participating brew pubs.
+Those who visit all the breweries will receive a commemorative glass mug, as well as a certificate for a free beer from one of their pubs.

 9. Pocono Beverage Trail